 Though his Austin outing hardly set the world alight, it was solid, and enough for the Faenza team to retain the Kiwi for the remainder of the season.

 Unfortunately by this stage Renault's reliability issues had resurfaced and it was poor old Brendon who bore the brunt, the Kiwi suffering two engine-related DNFs in his four outings.

-Nonetheless the Faenza team had seen enough and opted to retain Brendon - who by now had won his second WEC title having flipped between the two disciplines for a crazy 8 weeks late in the year - for 2018 alongside Gasly.
+Nonetheless the Faenza team had seemingly seen enough and opted to retain Brendon - who by now had won his second WEC title having flipped between the two disciplines for a crazy eight weeks late in the year - alongside Gasly.

-Going into 2018 however, the question mark isn't so much hanging over the Kiwi, but rather the team's new engine partner Honda, not forgetting the fact that this year's car will be the 13th chassis from Toro Rosso... and we know how tempting fate worked out for Red Bull with the RB13.
+Going into 2018 however, the question mark wasn't so much hanging over the Kiwi, but rather the team's new engine partner Honda, not forgetting the fact that the car would be the 13th chassis from Toro Rosso... and we know how tempting fate worked out for Red Bull with the RB13.